Requesting data out of the TRE

 or

 This sends an automated email to the Genes & Health team.
 If you have not received a response within 72h please feel free to chase us up.
-The team will copy the data to either green (for users of your sandbox only, to be able to download) or to library-green (for all users to be able to download).
+The team will copy the data to green_downloads (for users of your sandbox only.
 For small files, your data may be directly emailed (to the email address used to make the request).

 Info